solana-developers/anchor-custom-macro/README.md

-Code used in the Anchor custom macro lesson.
+Example code used in the Rust macros lesson.